Credit: National Archives

 One of the lasting legacies of the Bicentennial was the recreation of historical buildings, enjoyed by Americans for many decades since.

-Another key historic building deserves to be recreated: Tun Tavern, the hallowed birthplace of the Marine Corps.
+Another key historic building deserves to be recreated: The historic tavern called The Tun the hallowed birthplace of the Marine Corps.

-Although Tun Tavern was destroyed in 1781, it lives on in the heart of all Marines.
-Every Marine recruit learns that the first Marines were recruited at Tun Tavern in 1775, and its image is burned in each Marine's memory.
-Each year on November 10, Marines worldwide toast the memory of Tun Tavern in Philadelphia as the acknowledged birthplace of the Corps.
+Although the historic tavern called The Tun was destroyed in 1781, it lives on in the heart of all Marines.
+Every Marine recruit learns that the first Marines were recruited at The Tun in 1775, and its image is burned in each Marine's memory.
+Each year on November 10, Marines worldwide toast the memory of The Tun in Philadelphia as the acknowledged birthplace of the Corps.

 George Washington